 Running it gives you:

 ['hello, world!goodbye!', 'hello, world!goodbye!']

-Document is the fundamental data structure in Jina for representing multimodal data.
-It is the essential element of IO in Jina.
+Document is the basic object for representing multimodal data.
 More information can be found in DocArray’s Docs.

 DocumentArray is a list-like container of multiple Documents.
+It is the essential element of IO in Jina services.
 More information can be found in DocArray’s Docs.

 Gateway is the entrypoint of a Flow.
 It exposes multiple protocols for external communications; it routes all internal traffic.

 - This layer contains the components making sure that the objects (especially the Executor) are deployed and scaled for serving.#